 - Protein: 13 grams

-Additionally, each recipe lists all its ingredients, which can be useful for those with food allergies or intolerances.
+In addition to including a nutrition breakdown, each recipe lists all its ingredients.
+This can be useful for those with food allergies or intolerances.

-Just note that the food is processed in a facility that also handles allergens like wheat, gluten, and nuts, so it may not be suitable for those with severe food allergies.
+Still, the food is processed in a facility that handles allergens like wheat, gluten, and nuts.
+So it may not be suitable for those with severe food allergies.

-Prices for Purple Carrot vary depending on the number of servings and specific meals you select.
+Prices for Purple Carrot vary depending on how many servings and which specific meals you select.

 Breakfast recipes contain 4 servings each, priced at $4.49 per serving.
-Plus, they offer 2 lunch recipes per week with 2 servings each for $8.99 per serving.
+You can also choose from 2 lunch recipes per week with 2 servings each for $8.99 per serving.

 The service also offers fully prepared dinners, which start at $12.99 per serving.